 Stop online hate against women!

-This fall, the European Parliament discusses a new EU law against gender-based violence, the “Directive on combating violence against women and domestic violence”.
+Currently, the European Parliament discusses a new EU law against gender-based violence, the “Directive on combating violence against women and domestic violence”.
 The EU now has the chance to stop attacks and humiliations against women.

 HateAid calls on all Members of the European Parliament to advocate for swift negotiations and effective provisions within the new Directive.